-For the past six years, federal, provincial, territorial and private insurance drug plans have mandated the use first of biosimilar versions ahead of their originators for treatment-naïve patients (patients who have not previously received the biologic in question).
-Since 2019, public drug plans have also begun implementing biosimilar transition policies that change coverage for specific biologic medicines.
+For the past seven years, federal, provincial, territorial and private insurance drug plans have mandated the use first of biosimilar versions ahead of their originators for treatment-naïve patients (patients who have not previously received the biologic in question).
+Since 2019, public drug plans have also begun implementing policies that transition patients from an originator to an equally safe and effective biosimilar approved by Health Canada.

 In the context of biosimilar use, Health Canada considers "switching between authorized products to refer to a change from routine use of one specific product to routine use of another specific product.
-Patients and healthcare providers can have confidence that biosimilars are effective and safe for each of their authorized indications.
-No differences are expected in efficacy and safety following a change in routine use between a biosimilar and its reference biologic drug in an authorized indication."
+Patients and health care providers can have confidence that biosimilars are effective and safe for each of their authorized indications.
+No differences are expected in efficacy and safety following a change in routine use between a biosimilar and its reference biologic drug in an authorized indication."17 can make exceptional requests for continued coverage of the originator.